IwunzeGE/DevOps-Project/MEAN Stack/README.md

 ![a](https://github.com/IwunzeGE/DevOps-Project/blob/7a8cc8b999c10030428af8c85f033a69515e1731/MEAN%20Stack/images/node%20-v.png)

+**ALTERNATIVELY, WE COULD USE;**

 Run the following command as a user with sudo privileges to download and execute the NodeSource installation script:
 `curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -`

 The script will add the NodeSource signing key to your system, create an apt repository file, install all necessary packages, and refresh the apt cache.
 Once the NodeSource repository is enabled, install Node.js and npm:

-sudo apt install nodejs
+`sudo apt install nodejs`

 ![a](https://github.com/IwunzeGE/DevOps-Project/blob/7a8cc8b999c10030428af8c85f033a69515e1731/MEAN%20Stack/images/install%20nodejs.png)

 The nodejs package contains both the node and npm binaries.

 To be able to compile native addons from npm you’ll need to install the development tools:
 `sudo apt install build-essential`

 ![a](https://github.com/IwunzeGE/DevOps-Project/blob/5e332a8206d8f42d39ddea439087beccec1065e4/MEAN%20Stack/images/install%20build%20essential.png)